rushi1401/train_pdf_llm/README.md

-In that code by using Llama3 train the pdf and store in vector data base to use in faster Llama 3 chatbot
+In that code by using Llama3 train the pdf and store it in the vector database to use in the faster Llama 3 chatbot